ehmprah/frgmnts.blog/docs/drafts/how-make-successful-indie-game.md

 <img alt="Core Defense" src="/img/store_gif_final.png" style="width:100%">

 A few months ago I released [Core Defense](https://store.steampowered.com/app/1203360/Core_Defense/) on Steam and grossed $20,186 in the first week.
-Nothing crazy, but good enough for a solo indie developer – especially if you take into account that you can expect to make 2-5x your first week's revenue during your first year ([according to](https://www.gamasutra.com/blogs/SimonCarless/20200615/364798/Steam_the_new_wishlists_to_first_week_sales_expectations.php) Simon Carless, whose [newsletter](https://gamediscoverability.substack.com/) I cannot recommend enough).
+Nothing crazy, but good enough for a solo indie developer – especially if you take into account that you can expect to make 2-5x your first week's revenue during your first year ([according to](https://www.gamasutra.com/blogs/SimonCarless/20200615/364798/Steam_the_new_wishlists_to_first_week_sales_expectations.php) Simon Carless, whose [newsletter](https://gamediscoverability.substack.com/) I cannot recommend enough.

-Currently I am at around 2.5x of the first week's revenue and I haven't done a single sale on Steam, which will profit from more than twice the amount of wishlists I had at launch.
-And the mobile versions haven't

-So all in all I would call Core Defense a somewhat successful indie game.
+Currently I am at around 2.5x of the first week's revenue and I haven't done a single sale on Steam yet, which will profit from more than twice the amount of wishlists I had at launch.
+And then the game's coming to Adnroid and iOS soon, so all in all I would call Core Defense a somewhat successful indie game so far.

 In this post mortem (which is the more readable version of my [AMA on r/gamedev](https://www.reddit.com/r/gamedev/comments/i1oi1o/im_a_solo_indie_dev_my_new_game_just_make_3k_in/)) I will share my lessons learned and give you my take on why Core Defense became a modest success.
 Naturally this post will contain lots of dos – but if you're also interested in the don'ts, check out the [post mortem](https://frgmnts.blog/f/how-not-to-make-a-game.html) about my first failed game Coregrounds.

-## SIMPLICIY FIRST!
+## Simplicity

+Being a minimalist at heart, I like simple things.
+Unfortunately that didn't keep me from making my last game a complexity monster.
+This time around I wanted to make a game that's simple but highly replayable and strategically diverse – and I think its simplicity is one of the core reasons (pun intended) for its success.
+Core Defense has no tutorial and does not need one.
+Its simple, dopamine-rushing core loop: get rewards, update your build, survive the next wave, repeat.

+Embracing simplicity allows you to easily communicate what your game is about and why people should care, which helps selling your game in the first place.
+Players can dive right in and get to the fun faster (only if your game is fun of course), meaning less churn, more positive reviews and ultimately even more sales.
+Oh and did I mention that simple games are not only faster to build and easier to maintain, but also much more fun to work on?
+Believe me, I did both and crawling back out of countless rabbit holes is way less fun than tending to a nice little zen garden of a game project.

 ## Quality

 My first game failed for many reasons, the most important one: it was hemorrhaging players from the start.
-It was too complex, not at all easy to learn, there were bugs and technical issues – all along the way I lost players by the thousands to completely avoidable roadblocks.
-This time around, I wanted to get it right and tried to make a game as simple and as good as possible.

-In my humble opinion ...

-The single most important thing you can do to make your game a success is to put quality first in every aspect of game development.
-Your concept, your game design, your interface design, your community management, your marketing, your store page – just about everything you do you should be the best you can possibly do.
+And it was not just the game's complexity I've mentioned above: apart from a terrible user experience the game had bugs and technical issues aplenty – all of which were completely avoidable roadblocks.

+Quality is not everything, but without quality everything is nothing.
+With Core Defense I have tried to put quality first in every way possible.
+The concept and game design, the user experience, the store page – just about everything I did I tried to do as best as I could, reiterating and polishing as often as I reasonably could.

 When talking about selling games and things, we always talk about how to gain more, grow more, reach more – but personally I think it's the wrong way to go about it.
-We have huge markets to tap into anyway and I think you should worry more about loosing people than about reaching more.
+We have huge markets to tap into anyway and I think we should worry more about loosing people than about reaching more.
+By releasing a game on Steam, we get our games in front of thousands of people no matter what – so we should make sure we loose as few of those as we can.

-By releasing a game on Steam, you will get your game in front of thousands of people no matter what – so what you want to make sure is that you loose as few of those as you can.
-Try to remove friction every step of the way.
-From your Steam capsule image to the game's interface everything should try to be as crystal clear, as appealing and as much fun to use as possible.
+With Core Defense I have tried to remove friction every step of the way: From the Steam capsule image to the game's user interface everything was designed to be as crystal clear and appealing and as much fun to use as possible.

-TODO: MERGE quality & simplicity

-## Simplicity

-"making the game dead simple with a dopamine-rushing core hook but high replayability and strategic diversity"

-To achieve high quality, keeping things simple helps a great deal.
-Identify what's really important and keep iterating on that.
-Core Defense has no tutorial and doesn't need one – and while I'm happy with the game as it is, I already know that my next game has to be so much more simple still.

-Keeping things simple helps selling your game because you can exactly pinpoint what it's about.
-It helps people understand your game.
-Simplicity also massively helps planning, building and maintaining your game.

-Both quality and simplicity should be constant companions on your game development journey, perpetually challenging yourself: is this really the best and simplest solution to your problem?

 ## Community-driven development

-The Discord had about 200 people, 30-50 of which were very active. community-driven development: the game is SO much better thanks to all the ideas from the community, which I actively ask for and try to quickly implement customer service mentality
+For Core Defense I luckily chose a community-driven development approach.
+After finishing the concept I whipped up an alpha version of the game within two months and created a Discord server to get people to play it.
+I kickstarted the server by alerting my last game's community (from which Core Defense is spin-off after all) and gaming outlets like [AlphaBetaGamer](https://www.alphabetagamer.com/core-defense-alpha-download/).

+And since then the Discord server has been constantly growing and has been an invaluable ressource for the game's development.
+Much of the content in the game today is based on player's ideas and feedback.
+Countless bugs and issues were reported and the community was and is an endless source of both motivation and inspiration.

+One reason this was working so well though: I was actively engaged with the community, reading absolutely everything they posted and commenting on most of it.
+The same is true for the Steam community discussions, where there's virtually no post without feedback from me.
+So while it was a considerable amount of work, not a minute of it I spent in vain.

 ## Steam Store Page